atlas0fd00m/CanCat/README.md

 ```
 $ pip install --user ipython
 ```
-3) Install the [Arduino IDE](https://www.arduino.cc/en/main/software).
-If you are using a [Macchina M2](https://www.macchina.cc/) follow the [getting started guide](http://docs.macchina.cc/m2/getting-started/arduino.html) for the M2 to install the M2 hardware definitions in the Arduino tool.
+3) Install the [Arduino IDE](https://www.arduino.cc/en/main/software) on your computer.

+4) (optional) If you are using a [Macchina M2](https://www.macchina.cc/) follow the [getting started guide](http://docs.macchina.cc/m2/getting-started/arduino.html) for the M2 to install the M2 hardware definitions in the Arduino tool.

-4) (Optional) Install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
+5) (optional) Install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
 The arduino-builder tool can be used to compile and flash your CAN device without opening the Arudino IDE.
-NOTE: It has only been tested in Linux so far.
+(NOTE: It has only been tested in Linux so far.)

-5) Clone CanCat and build the desired firmware.
+6) Clone CanCat and build the desired firmware.
 If not using the arduino-builder tool, use the Arduino IDE as normal to build and flash the sketch onto your target device.
-NOTE: You may need to modify the paths in the makefile to suit your environment.
+(NOTE: You may need to modify the paths in the makefile to suit your environment.)
 ```
 $ git clone https://github.com/atlas0fd00m/CanCat
 $ cd CanCat/sketches